-Then we will travel to Mahone Bay which was settled in 1754.
-This area is very also picturesque and one if not the only place where you can capture a photo of "Three Churches" of different denominations, side by side, in the same snap shot.
+This area is very picturesque and one if not the only place where you can capture a photo of "Three Churches" of different denominations, side by side, in the same snap shot.

 The town was a ship building centre, back in time.
 It is a great place to visit in the fall of the year during their scarecrow festival, you never know what might be exhibited by the residents.

-From Mahone Bay (time permitting) we will travel back to Hubbards via highway 103, and drive along the shore line and view the sandy beaches of Queensland which are used extensively during the summer.
+After that we will travel back to Halifax via highway 103, (time permitting) we could visit Hubbards and drive along the shore line and view the sandy beaches of Queensland which are used extensively during the summer.